-If project-related activities can impact groundwater, or if there is known groundwater contamination or if an activity is in the vicinity of a sensitive watercourse or wildlife habitat, monitoring wells are to be installed on-site and on adjacent properties to monitor migration of contaminants in groundwater.
-The groundwater professional retained by WT or other responsible party will evaluate the need for construction monitoring wells and will include requirements for these in the project specifications.
-Where monitoring wells are installed, regular monitoring of groundwater quality and elevation is to be conducted by the groundwater professional or as directed by them, before, during, and after the activity.
+If project-related activities can impact groundwater, if there is known groundwater contamination, or if an activity is in the vicinity of a sensitive watercourse or wildlife habitat, monitoring wells must be installed on-site and on adjacent properties to monitor migration of contaminants in groundwater.
+The groundwater professional retained by the construction manager and / or contractor will evaluate the need for construction monitoring wells and will include requirements for these in the project specifications.
+Where monitoring wells are installed, regular monitoring of groundwater quality and elevation is to be conducted by the groundwater professional or as directed by them before, during, and after the activity.

-Should seepage and pooling of groundwater occur during excavation works, sufficient pumps or sumps with the capacity to remove the water that accumulates must be provided and used by the construction contractor.
+Should seepage or pooling of groundwater occur during excavation works, sufficient pumps or sumps with the capacity to remove the water that accumulates must be provided and used by the construction manager and / or contractor.
 In addition, proper mitigation measures such as retention ponds and drainage ditches are to be constructed in order to prevent the discharge of groundwater onto the surface.
-An inspection of retention ponds, drainage ditches, and/or catch basins must be performed by the construction contractor and the groundwater professional prior to dewatering to ensure that capacity to handle dewatered groundwater is adequate.
-If the groundwater is considered to be non turbid and/or uncontaminated (i.e. meets the specific site condition standards for groundwater under O.Reg 153/04), it can be either recycled/reused or discharged to the storm sewer (as long as it complies with the requirements laid out in Part II, Chapter 681 of the Toronto Municipal Code).
-Erosion and sediment control measures (Section 7.4) must be implemented by the construction contractor at, in and around all retention ponds, drainage ditches, and/or catch basins.
+An inspection of retention ponds, drainage ditches, and/or catch basins must be performed by the construction manager and / or contractor and the groundwater professional prior to dewatering to ensure that capacity to handle dewatered groundwater is adequate.
+If the groundwater is considered to be non-turbid and/or uncontaminated (i.e. meets the specific site condition standards for groundwater under O.Reg 153/04), it can be either recycled/reused or discharged to the storm sewer (as long as it complies with the requirements laid out in Part II, Chapter 681 of the Toronto Municipal Code).
+Erosion and sediment control measures (Section 7.4) must be implemented by the construction manager and / or contractor at, in and around all retention ponds, drainage ditches, and/or catch basins.